GUARDIANS-infrastructure/Project3D-artefacts/ELSA_epics/ELSA02-aai_integration.md

 ## Context

 - Data steward is invited to ELSA by the sys admin.
-- Researcher is invited to ELSA by teh sys admin.
+- Researcher is invited to ELSA by the sys admin.

 ## Acceptance Criteria